aspiringsecurity/EMTTR/README.md

+# About

-EMTTR: Secure, Transparent Drug Testing Pipeline (Improving Data Transparency in Drug Testing)
+EMTTRs: Electronic Medicine Trial and Test Records as a Service for Secure, Transparent Drug Testing Pipeline (Improving Data Transparency in Drug Testing)

 Website: https://sites.google.com/view/emttrservice/